Agent properties and selectors

 os

-Type of operating system running on the agent’s host.
+Type of operating system where the agent is running.
 Possible values: Android, Linux, Windows, AIX, FreeBSD (for FreeBSD, NetBSD), OpenBSD, BSD, HP-UX, Irix, macOS, Solaris, Unix, Unknown.

 os-release